Over the last few years, I came to properly understand this warning from John Kotter about business change:

 How do seemingly smart and appropriate change initiatives get blocked?
 Going back in time to some years before you are looking at a situation that you want to change, is a series of successes which have led up to today.
 In the past, people did a bunch of great things, reaped the rewards, repeated then reinforced those things, and that results in a working system that's been built up over a number of years.
 It might be the way sales are handled between departments, or the operational workflow for service delivery.
 There's a resulting system that worked in the context it was born from and was appropriate to for the times, and delivered successful results which led to whatever success that organisation sees today.

-However, today, you're looking at the situation, and the environment will have changed, and the competitors will have improved, whilst the weaker competitors already lost along the way.
+However, today, you're looking at how it is now, and the environment will have changed, and the competitors will have improved, whilst the weaker competitors already lost along the way.
 Digital changes or other technology options create new possibilities for handling sales or operations.
 Yet, the organisation's system will have a momentum that is like a flywheel spinning.
-Shifting the inertia of a flywheel is hard.
+Shifting it is hard.

-Anyone who was involved for those years of succesful building will look at what they've created with pride, of course.
+Anyone who was involved with those prior years of succesful building will look at what they've created with pride, of course.
 A suggestion that the system needs to be changed will be met with resistance, and defended with the classic "it worked well in the past".

 So Kotter goes on to say: